 It must be clear from the text and/or citation where the quote is sourced.
 If quoting from material that is under copyright then permission will need to be obtained from the copyright holder.

 Acronyms & Abbreviations

 With abbreviations, the crucial goal is to ensure that the reader – particularly one who may not be fully familiar with the topic or context being addressed – is able to follow along.
 Spell out almost all acronyms on first use, indicating the acronym in parentheses immediately thereafter.
 Use the acronym for all subsequent references.
-You do not need to spell out abbreviations for US, UK, EU, UN and DC, as in Washington, DC.

 Use of footnotes/endnotes

 Use endnotes rather than footnotes (we refer to these as ‘Notes’ in the online publication).
 These will appear at the end of the main text, before ‘References’.

 All notes should be used only where crucial clarifying information needs to be conveyed.

 Avoid using notes for purposes of referencing, with in-text citations used instead.
 If in-text citations cannot be used, a source can be cited as part of a note.